Is Online Gambling Legal in Colorado?

 State voters passed Proposition DD on November 5, 2019.
 The law legalized retail and mobile sports betting.
-This event set Colorado on a path to become a force in the US sports betting market.
+This event set Colorado on a path to becoming a force in the US sports betting market.

 Both land-based and online sports betting in Colorado launched on May 1, 2020.
 State casinos went right to work after Proposition DD passed.
 They applied for sports betting licenses through the Colorado Division of Gaming.

 Arrival Of Top Brands In Colorado

-Colorado’s new sports betting laws allow for casinos to collaborate with strategic technology partners.
-With the Centennial State set to become a major sports betting hub, many of the industry’s top brands have already launched in Colorado.
+Colorado’s new sports betting laws allow casinos to collaborate with strategic technology partners.
+With the Centennial State set as a major sports betting hub, the industry’s top brands have already launched in Colorado.

-Though Colorado’s expansion into sports betting is still in its early days, it’s set to give a major boost to the local casino industry and the overall state economy
+Colorado’s expansion into sports betting has significantly boosted the local casino industry and the overall state economy.

 The Future Of Gaming In Colorado

 Proposition DD does not include legislation to bring online casino gambling or poker to the state, but that could change in the future.

 Colorado’s casino industry attempted to introduce an online poker bill in the past.
-In 2012, the Colorado Gaming Association (an association of state casinos) attempted to send an online gaming bill to state legislators for consideration.
-The bill never went to vote.
+In 2012, the Colorado Gaming Association (an association of state casinos) tried to send an online gaming bill to state legislators for consideration.
+Unfortunately, the bill never went to vote.